 - 6 or more weeks in a 13-week period, where no more than 3 are in a row

-They will also be entitled to a minimum guarantee pay, although this is capped at a maximum of £30 per day for 5 days in any 3-month period, equating to a total of £150 (as from April 2020).
+They will also be entitled to a minimum guarantee pay.
 You may also find that any employee, whose express agreement you need to enable you to lay them off, will be looking for a much higher rate than the statutory minimum.

 When dealing with workforce issues, it is important to consider the full legal risks and rights of your workers.
-DavidsonMorris’ employment lawyers are on hand to help you assess the circumstances and understand the options that are in your best interests, not least to avoid unwanted tribunal claims and damage to reputation.
+Our specialists are on hand to help you assess the circumstances and understand the options that are in your best interests, not least to avoid unwanted tribunal claims and damage to reputation.

-As employment law specialists, we can assist if you have any queries relating to redundancy, layoffs, furloughing under the JRS or settlement agreements, particularly large or complex situations.
+As employment law specialists, we can assist if you have any queries relating to redundancy, changing contract terms and working arrangements or settlement agreements, particularly in complex situations.
 Speak to our experts today for advice.